Support Chicana and Chicano Studies

 Professor Aída Hurtado, formerly a professor in the Department of Psychology at the University of California, Santa Cruz, currently holds the Luis Leal Endowed Chair.
 Prof. Hurtado served as chair of the Department of Chicana/o Studies upon her arrival in 2010, and now teaches courses on Chicana Feminism, Chicanas/os/Latinos/as educational engagement, and the Department’s graduate course in methods.
 She has received many awards and recognition over the years; most recently, she was honored by the American Association of Hispanics in Higher Education in 2013 with the award for Latino/a Faculty: Research/Teaching in Higher Education, Research Institutions.

-If you would like to give a specific gift or learn more on how to support our department, please contact our Department Chair or a member of our staff.
+If you would like to give a specific gift or learn more on how to support our department, please contact our Department Chair or the Business Officer.

 We are grateful to the many alumni and friends of the department who have given to us in the past to support the Chicana and Chicano Studies Department!